Tarot has become one of the most powerful mindfulness tools in my daily practice.

 Most tarot decks come with companion books that provide meanings for the cards, as well as suggested spreads.

-As for books, the first tarot book I read was Tarot for Beginners: A Holistic Guide to Using the Tarot for Personal Growth and Self Development by Meg Hayertz.
+As for books on how to use tarot specifically for personal growth work (vs. divination), check out Tarot for Beginners: A Holistic Guide to Using the Tarot for Personal Growth and Self Development by Meg Hayertz.

-I never felt drawn to tarot or oracle cards before, but now that I’ve been using them in my personal development and mindfulness practice, they have become indispensable tools for self-discovery.
+Both tarot and oracle cards have become an integral part of my personal development and mindfulness practice, and they have become indispensable tools for self-discovery.

 You do not need to believe in divination, or even be spiritual, to use tarot.

-Instead, let tarot prompt your thinking, guide you to solutions, and uncover aspects of yourself that you may not even be aware of.
+Instead, let tarot prompt your thinking, guide you to solutions, and uncover aspects of yourself and your circumstances that you may not even be aware of.

 Do YOU Use Tarot For Self Growth?